BalderHolst/bmark/README.md

 ## Description of Values

 ### data_dir
-The directory where the `bookmarks.toml` and `aliases.sh` file is stored.
+The directory where the `bookmarks.toml` and `aliases.sh` files are stored.

 ### dmenu_cmd
 The dmenu-like command is used for fuzzy-finding through bookmarks.
 This program should (like [dmenu](https://tools.suckless.org/dmenu/)) take input from a pipe, and output the selected line to stdout.
 To check if a program is suitable for this you can run the following: